-The screenshot in Figure 3 shows the startup screen of a measurement with a total length of 8 days and 22 hours.
+The screenshot on the left shows the startup screen of a measurement with a total length of 8 days and 22 hours.
 By pressing the button at the bottom, it is possible to select an interval of exactly 7 days.
 The starting time of the interval can be freely selected.